AnimosWorkshop/Sor-Vault/World Information/Gods/3rd Verse/Temuþen Gods.md

 In 1271 2V, Lirika attempted her most dangerous and fatal gambit yet, attempting to kidnap the heir of the Puppeteer clan, [[#Alieca Roid]] from her mother, which set off a war whose consequences only truly ended with the demise of the Silver Dragonland in the year 21 3V.
 Lirika has not been accepted as a full citizen of any country in Temuþan, aside from [[World Information/Realms/Temuþen Countries/Breniskal|Breniskal]], where she can stay but not take any political role, as her people were annexed into it.

+As an idealist god, Lirika believes in the need to uncover the truth of the interweaving nature of reality, and deny any distortion of the truth for any cause.
+For this reason, she assumes the title of Truthseeker.

 ### Þea of Maþak

 >[[Cubare#Protector Cubare|Protector]] [[Cubare]]; Leadership [[Paragon]] 2nd, [[Trickster]] 3rd, [[Nullifier]] 5th